 Children's Occupational Therapy

-Who is this service for?
+Who is the service for?

-• Children aged up to the age of 8, registered with a Sutton GP, who are transferring from another Occupational Therapy service as they have recently moved into the area.
+• Children up to the age of 8, registered with a Sutton GP, who are transferring from another Occupational Therapy service as they have recently moved into the area.
 Their most recent Occupational Therapy report will be required with the referral.

 • Children referred must be registered with a Sutton GP.